Habit, Not Hack: Asking Questions (Mentor)

 • Did I model curiosity over competition?

-Be the one who keeps asking the right questions out loud.
+Be the scientist who doesn't just know the answers.
+Be the one who keeps asking the right questions — out loud and in public.

 That's not a hack.
 That's a habit.